reshufflehq/reshuffle-fastspring-connector/README.md

 ### Reshuffle FastSpring Connector

-This package contains a [Resshufle](https://github.com/reshufflehq/reshuffle) connector to [fastspring.com](https://fastspring.com/).
-It can be used to configure and manage online store and purchases, and privdes access to the full [FastSpring API](https://fastspring.com/docs/fastspring-api/).
+This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector to [fastspring.com](https://fastspring.com/).
+It can be used to configure and manage online store and purchases, and provides access to the full [FastSpring API](https://fastspring.com/docs/fastspring-api/).

 This example gets the product list from Fast Spring: